ompl/ompl/doc/markdown/quotientSpacePlanningTutorial.md

 ompl::base::PlannerPtr, i.e. it can be added to any benchmark, and we can get the planner data.

-However, the classical PlannerData does not know about QuotientSpaces.
+However, the classical PlannerData structure does not know about QuotientSpaces.
 To add QuotientSpace information, we have written a new class ompl::base::PlannerDataVertexAnnotated, which inherits from PlannerDataVertex.
 PlannerDataVertexAnnotated adds new functionalities, including